Turbocharge Your Mac Terminal: The Ultimate Starship and Ghostty Setup Guide

 open -e ~/.config/starship.toml

-Below are small, safe additions you can paste at the end of the file.
-They work well with both Tokyo Night and Catppuccin.
+Paste these additions at the end.
+They work with both Tokyo Night and Catppuccin.

 # Keep the prompt responsive if anything external is slow